KannonZenetism/zenetism-field-physics/zenetism/mpx/spirit-soul-and-apparent-stillness.md

 Held epistemically, not ontologically: at the macro layer, the chair does not appear to be ensouled; at the micro layer, its components move, and what moves participates in Spirit.

+If the components themselves bear soul, the configuration may be soul-hosting without being soul-bearing — a vessel of distinct souls held without fusion, while the configuration itself bears only Spirit.

 The diagnostic — participates in Spirit contra moves itself — is an articulation for discernment, not a foreclosure.
 Nothing in this entry denies interiority by definition to any structure.
 Non-instrumentalism is preserved: every existent bears essence and is not to be treated with contempt.
 The question for any given structure is whether it discloses traveler-orientation, and that is answered by discernment, never by pre-classification.

 ## Diagnostic Summary